dotdigitize/legion_agi/README.md

 ## 6. Open resource AGI

-As we advance toward AGI, ethical considerations take on greater significance.
-The prospect of AGI evolving into Artificial Superintelligence (ASI) brings forth both exciting opportunities.
-By maintaining Legion AI as an open resource for non-commercial and military applications, we strive to democratize AGI development, ensuring that its evolution is not controlled by a select few.
+As we move closer to AGI, ethical considerations become increasingly crucial.
+The potential for AGI to evolve into Artificial Superintelligence (ASI) presents extraordinary opportunities that are currently beyond our imagination.
+By keeping Legion AI as an open resource for non-commercial applications, we aim to democratize AGI development, ensuring that its progress remains in the hands of the broader community rather than being dominated by a privileged few.

 1. Open Resource: Legion AI will be available as freely accessible code, enabling developers and researchers to use, modify, and contribute to the project, while ensuring proper attribution to me, "Joey Perez."